SulmanK/Blog/docs/writing/posts/reddit_text_insight_sentiment_cloud.md

 ##### 5. Cloud Function

 ###### 5.1.
 Start VM
-Cloud Function to start the VM is deployed using Cloud Run.
+The Cloud Function to start the VM is deployed using Cloud Run.
+It ensures seamless startup of virtual machines on-demand, optimizing resource utilization.

 ```python
 # Create Flask app